In Kirkland and across U.S., working people are living out of their cars

 She, in fact, was on the other side of the glass — her bank account overdrawn by more than $900, a black hole of loans and bills that ate up her paycheck the moment it landed.
 Because she spent her days assisting others, she knew that she earned too much to be helped herself: The cutoff for receiving housing assistance in King County is 80% of the median income, or $70,650, said Benjamin Maritz, a member of the King County Regional Homelessness Authority Implementation Board.

-In many cities, the “mobile homeless” are now the majority of the homeless population — people living out of vehicles make up about 53% in King County, Washington, where Audet lives.
+In many cities, the “mobile homeless” are now the majority of the homeless population — people living out of vehicles make up about 53% in King County, where Audet lives.
 About 45% in San Mateo, a county perched on California’s rugged northern cliffs, are in the same predicament.
 In Los Angeles, the number approaches 60%.

 Many of them have jobs: In Denver, 135 out of the 217 people who slept in one of the lots provided by the Colorado Safe Parking Initiative earlier this year earned an average of $1,581 a month.
 One-bedrooms there average $1,655.